 2013 SCHOLARSHIP RECIPIENTS

 MONICA GARCIA Monica’s parents are farmworkers who work hard every day, but want a different and better life for their children.
-Monica’ priority is her education where she has excelled in academics, sports, and extracurricular activities, and in all she has demonstrated strong leadership skills.
+Monica’ priority is her education where she has excelled in academics, sports, and extracurricular activities, in all she has demonstrated strong leadership skills.
 She is eager to start at the University of California, Davis where she will major in Science and minor in Kinesiology and Theology.
-Her career goal is to be a high school science teacher because she says, “There was no other class I enjoyed more than biology and . . . the impact that teachers have had on me has made me want to change a person’s life.”
-She looks forward to hearing her future students say one day about her, “Wow, that teacher really made a difference in my life…”
+Her career goal is to be a high school science teacher because she says, “There was no other class I enjoyed more than biology.
+The impact that teachers have had on me has made me want to change a person’s life.”
+She looks forward to hearing her future students say one day about her, “Wow, that teacher really made a difference in my life.”

 KATHERINE RAMIREZ Katherine has worked very hard in her classes and in extracurricular activities where she exhibited strong leadership skills.
 In various leadership positions she has contributed a lot to various clubs and organizations in high school, as well as in her community.
 Her strong work ethic comes from witnessing her parents toil in the fields in order to support their family.
 In the fall she will be attending University of California, Davis where she will be majoring in History.
-She stated, “Obstacles come in a variety of forms -- socio-economic background, our environment, family situations, and so on, but the biggest challenge we face is ourselves.
+She stated, “Obstacles come in a variety of forms, socio-economic background, our environment, family situations, and so on, but the biggest challenge we face is ourselves.
 Now that I have overcome my own inhibitions, I feel confident that I can tackle anything else that comes my way.”
+UPDATE: In 2018, Katherine graduated from UCLA with a major in Biology.

 EMILY RODRIGUEZ Throughout high school Emily has been involved in many extracurricular activities including various sports and clubs.
 She has also given back to her community by volunteering in a convalescent home and in church clubs.
 Her inspiration to do well in school and her community comes from her parents who always said that education comes first.
 Emily will be attending California State University, Stanislaus where she will major in Sociology.
 She wrote, “My lifelong dream has been to become an inspiration for all ages.
 I want to be able to give back to the people who have supported me.
 I’m interested in Sociology because it enables me to help my community.”